Skip to content

 Herbs (Perfect for Any Balcony)

-Herbs love the warm, sheltered environment of a greenhouse.
-They grow fast, stay flavorful, and don’t take up much room.
+Herbs thrive in the warm, sheltered environment of a balcony greenhouse.

 Great choices: basil, parsley, thyme, mint, dill, cilantro, oregano.